Rockets, Nuclear Weapons and Flag Burning

 Well, given the times, the post-imperial age, the left-wing government, Carter, the

+downtrodden poor people.
 It was a corrupt government.

+It's a drug cartel government.
 And now the Chinese own it.

-And it's integral to the United States to
+And it's integral to the United States.

-if you're going to have a trans
+If you're going to have a trans.

-remember the argument was, well, it's too narrow.
+Remember the argument was, well, it's too narrow.
+Well, they're updating it.

 The point was that you had a platform that you could adopt to larger or more advanced avenues as time changes.